JackPieCZ/EEPPR/README.md

 ### Usage

-After setting up your environment, you can run the EE3P3D method using the main.py script.
+After setting up your environment, you can run the EEPPR method using the main.py script.
 Here are some example commands:

 1. Basic usage with a file (`--file`/`-f`):
 ```console
 python ./method/main.py --file path/to/your/event_file.raw
 ```

-2. For analysing any sequence from the EE3P3D dataset simply enter the sequence name.
-For example, `led`, `highcontrastdot`, `screen`, `motor`, etc. For all sequence names, check the `dataset` [folder](https://github.com/JackPieCZ/EE3P3D/tree/main/dataset) or `dataset/config.json` [file](https://github.com/JackPieCZ/EE3P3D/blob/175736d322d484b46277459ba09a71a9fc23d58a/dataset/config.json#L2).
+2. For analysing any sequence from the EEPPR dataset simply enter the sequence name.
+For example, `led`, `highcontrastdot`, `screen`, `motor`, etc. For all sequence names, check the `dataset` [folder](https://github.com/JackPieCZ/EEPPR/tree/main/dataset) or `dataset/config.json` [file](https://github.com/JackPieCZ/EEPPR/blob/175736d322d484b46277459ba09a71a9fc23d58a/dataset/config.json#L2).
 ```console
 python ./method/main.py -f led
 ```